 Although she didn't have an early career hit like fellow "Jamestown Ferry" singer Tanya Tucker, Barbara was hardly an unknown before she signed with Columbia Records at age 20.
 She was a pedal steel wiz and a tour mate of Johnny Cash and others long before her high school graduation.

-After a more traditionally country run with Columbia and producer Billy Sherrill from '69 to '74, Mandrell signed with ABC/Dot.
-A new label and a new producer in Tom Collins set the wheels in motion for a long run of more pop and adult contemporary-friendly hits that made the most of a great American vocalist's talents.
-With Collins, Mandrell dominated the television and radio airwaves in the '70s and early '80s, becoming the first-ever two-time CMA Entertainer of the Year recipient.
+After a more tradition-grounded run with Columbia and producer Billy Sherrill from '69 to '74, Mandrell signed with ABC/Dot.
+A new label and a new producer in Tom Collins set the wheels in motion for a long run of pop and adult contemporary-friendly hits that made the most of Mandrell's vocal talents.
+With Collins, she dominated the television and radio airwaves in the '70s and early '80s, becoming the first-ever two-time CMA Entertainer of the Year recipient.

-From her purely country origins to her sweetened pop standards, the Hall of Famer churned out numerous memorable tunes, including these 10 all-time greats.
+From her traditional country origins to her sweetened pop standards, the Hall of Famer churned out numerous memorable tunes, including these 10 all-time greatest hits.

 10. "There's No Love in Tennessee"